 Work visas for job seekers in Cape Town

-Before you are permitted to work in Cape Town as an expatriate, you must secure a work visa.
-And the new immigration laws have made the process for granting a work visa in Cape Town more of a challenge for foreign nationals.
+Before you can work in Cape Town as an expatriate, you must secure a work visa.
+And the new immigration laws have made the process for granting a work visa in South Africa more of a challenge for foreign nationals.

 Under the new regulations, hiring companies must provide evidence that the foreign national is better qualified and more highly skilled than a local applicant.
 The paperwork and qualifying criteria is something of a grey area.

-Obtaining a work visa in Cape Town is typically a long and drawn out process and can take a while to be granted.
+Obtaining a work visa in Cape Town is typically a long and drawn-out process.
 Applications are initially processed by VFS Global which follows a rigorous procedure.
 If you cannot provide supporting documentation, your application will not even be submitted.
-Applications are then processed by the Department of Home Affairs (DHA).
+The Department of Home Affairs (DHA) then processes applications.

 You can find more information about the various types of work visas available in South Africa and how to get them here.

 In-demand jobs including IT jobs in Cape Town